Choang9/CausalVQA/LLaVA-RLHF/README.md

 ``python llava_rlhf_13b_baseline_causal_vqa.py``

-This will then create a CSV file that contains the image file paths, the types of questions (Association, Intervention, and Counterfactual), the questions, and LLaVA-RLHF's response to these questions.
+This will then create a CSV file that contains the image file paths, the types of questions (Association, Intervention, and Counterfactual), the questions, and LLaVA-RLHF's responses to these questions.
 There will be two CSV files if you run both experiments A and B.